sanaauzuri/sanaauzuri/README.md

-# Hi, I'm Sanaa 👋
+# Hi, I'm Sanaa, she/her 👋

-## 👨‍🏫 About Me
+## ✏️ About Me
 - Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer
-- Born in Brooklyn → Raised in East NY → Currently in Queens.
+- Born in BK → Raised in East NY → Currently in Queens.
-- Outside of work I like to bike ride
+- Outside of work I like to play Duolingo, 44 day streak 🤓
 - Let's connect via email: sanaauzurirm@gmail.com

 ## Tech Stack: